Moya/Moya/docs/Targets.md

 }
 ```

-Unlike our `path` property earlier, we don't actually care about the associated values of our `UserRepositories` case, so we use the Swift `_` ignored-value symbol.
+Unlike our `path` property earlier, we don't actually care about the associated values of our `userRepositories` case, so we use the Swift `_` ignored-value symbol.
-Let's take a look at the `Branches` case: we'll use our `Bool` associated value (`protected`) as a request parameter by assigning it to the `"protected"` key.
+Let's take a look at the `branches` case: we'll use our `Bool` associated value (`protected`) as a request parameter by assigning it to the `"protected"` key.
 We're parsing our `Bool` value to `String`.
 (Alamofire does not encode `Bool` parameters automatically, so we need to do it by our own).

 Notice the `sampleData` property on the enum.
 This is a requirement of
 the `TargetType` protocol.
 Any target you want to hit must provide some non-nil